Prague Cubism Architecture – Not Just Cubes

 In chronological order, Cubism should directly follow Art Nouveau but in reality they ran side by side for 10 years or so.
-Prague Cubism was a very short lived era starting in 1912 and finishing in Prague in 1924 but wow it left some really original exteriors and many stunning interiors.
+Prague Cubism was a very short lived era starting in 1911 and finishing in Prague in 1924 but wow it left some really original exteriors and many stunning interiors.
+Note that I now run a Prague Architecture Tour for people who want to really get into who designed the centre of this city and why.

 Prague Cubism arrived a bit too late to take advantage of all the new building work going on in parts of the city so it exists largely as a collection of separate buildings and mostly outside of the Old Town although there are a couple of exceptions.
 You’ll find that we have a Czech Cubism Museum in Prague and it’s no accident that it resides in one of the few Cubist buildings in the Old Town.
 Called the Czech Cubism Museum and also the House at the Black Madonna, this will be most peoples only view of a Cubist building.
 I’ll come back to this place later.